pascaldekloe/colfer/README.md

 ## Compatibility

 Name changes do not affect the serialization format.
-Deprecated fields can be renamed to clearly discourage it's use.
+Deprecated fields can be renamed to clearly discourage its use.

 The following changes are backward compatible.
 * Adding new fields to the end of Colfer structs